-- 1. Move your pointer to the top-right or bottom-right corner of the screen to display the charms.
-Click Settings → Change PC settings → Update and recovery → Recovery. - 2.
-In the Advanced startup section, click Restart now \rightarrow Troubleshoot \rightarrow Advanced options. - 3.
+- 1. Open the Start menu and then click Settings.
+If Settings is not displayed, click All apps to display all programs, and then click Settings → Update & security → Recovery. - 2.
+In the Advanced startup section, click Restart now → Troubleshoot → Advanced options. - 3.
 Select a desired startup option, then follow the instructions on the screen.